Distribution of Indirect Cost Recovery to Academic Units from Sponsored Programs Policy

 3. Cost overruns will be charged against the Academic Unit’s indirect cost distribution.

-4. Indirect costs returned to the Academic Unit should be used to stimulate research, scholarship and new proposal submissions.
-Normally, it is expected that the Dean will share returned indirect costs on a 70-30 basis with the generating department.
+4. Indirect costs returned to the Academic Unit should be used to stimulate research, scholarship, and new proposal submissions.
+Normally, it is expected that the Dean will share returned indirect costs on a basis with the generating department.
+Indirect Costs on agreements that involve investigators from more than one college shall require the deans of the respective colleges to agree to indirect cost distribution consistent with guidelines adopted by OAR and signed before any proposal is submitted.

 5. Each Dean shall annually submit a report to the Provost illustrating how returned indirect cost monies were used to expand faculty research and scholarly activities.

-It is understood that this policy cannot foresee all issues which may arise in the future; in such cases, the Provost, Vice President for Research and the Vice President for Finance and Administrative Services will consult to resolve such issues within 30 working days after the issues are brought to their attention.
+It is understood that this Policy cannot foresee all issues which may arise in the future; in such cases, the Provost, Vice President for Academic Research, and the Vice President for Finance and Administrative Services will consult to resolve such issues within 30 working days after the issues are brought to their attention.